-User's guide: Manual for Metaxa2.2
+User's guide: Manual for Metaxa2.1.2

-This is a guide on how to install and use the software utility Metaxa2, version 2.2.
-The software is written for Unix-like platforms, and should work on nearly all Linux-based systems, as well as macOS.
+This is a guide on how to install and use the software utility Metaxa2.
+The software is written for Unix-like platforms, and should work on nearly all Linux-based systems, as well as MacOS X.